-Even if you can’t find proof of poisoning, call 000 (ambulance) immediately if the person:
+Even if you can’t find proof of poisoning, call 000 for an ambulance immediately if the person is:

-If the person is stable and breathing normally, call the Victorian Poisons Information Centre (13 11 26).
-The call line is open 24 hours a day.
+If the person is stable and breathing normally, call the Victorian Poisons Information Centre (Tel.
+13 11 26).
+The call line is open 24 hours, 7 days a week.

 For your call, have the following information ready:

 - any medications that the person is using